kubernetes/website/content/en/blog/_posts/2020-08-31-increase-kubernetes-support-one-year.md

 All of these versions still fall under the older “three releases support” model, and will drop out of support when 1.19, 1.20 and 1.21 are respectively released.
 However, because the 1.19 release has been delayed due to the events of 2020, they will end up with close to a year of support (depending on their exact release dates).

-For example, 1.19 has been released on the 26th of August 2020, which is 11 months since the release of 1.16.
+For example, 1.19 was released on the 26th of August 2020, which is 11 months since the release of 1.16.
 Since 1.16 is still under the old release policy, this means that it is now out of support.

 ![Support Timeline](/images/blog/2020-08-31-increase-kubernetes-support-one-year/support-timeline.png)